Yoga on a Paddle Board

 If you love yoga, you’ve probably heard about practicing yoga on a stand up paddle board – or maybe you’ve tried it out!
 SUP yoga is a popular yoga-fitness fusion involving practicing a yoga routine on a paddle board while floating on water.

-10 Poses for Practicing Yoga on a Stand Up Paddle Board
+Paddle Board Yoga Poses – 10 Poses for Practicing Surf Yoga on a Stand Up Paddle Board

-This is a great pose to start with.
+This is a great beginner’s paddle yoga pose to start with.
 It creates length through your spine, helps you find balance on your board and connect to your breath and the water.
 Spread your fingers wide and feel free to pedal your feet.
-Let go of your day and get centered.
+Let go of your day and get centered through your movements and postures.

 This pose builds strength in your legs and core.
 The closer your feet are the harder it is, so you can start with your feet hip distance or wider.
-Chair pose creates a sense of grounding, which can be challenging when you’re on a moving board.
+Chair pose creates a sense of grounding, which can be challenging when you’re practicing surfboard yoga.

 Image your feet on either side of the center line of the board because balance can be tricky in crescent lunge.
 This is a great pose for opening your hips, psoas, and quadriceps.
-Really press your feet into your board and engage your core.
+Really press your feet into your board and engage your core muscles when doing this pose in your SUP paddle board yoga practice.

 4. Warrior 2

-Warrior 2 is one of the trickiest poses you can do on your board.
+Warrior 2 is one of the trickiest and most challenging poses you can do on your board.
 It makes you feel like a warrior when you finally find your balance, but requires you to be strong, steady and calm.
 Move slowly, and reach fingertips forward and back.

 5. Boat Pose

-This is a great pose to continue to build core strength and stability, which is useful for paddle boarding, yoga and any other sport.
+This is a great paddle board yoga pose to continue to build core strength and stability, which is useful for paddle boarding, yoga and any other sport.
 You can challenge this pose by straightening your legs and reaching your arms to the sky, or doing boat crunches, lowering halfway down then lifting back to boat.
+These postures and movements can really strengthen your core muscles and can be modified depending on your fitness level.

-Crow pose opens your hips and low back, and brings your center of gravity toward your board.
+Crow pose opens your hips and lower back, and brings your center of gravity toward your board serving as the perfect pose for your stand up paddle board yoga practice.
 Bring your palms to the traction pad (shoulder width apart), and balance your elbows on your inner thighs until you’re toes gradually lift off the traction pad.
 Relaxed breaths are key here.

-One of my favorite poses on the board, headstand flips your perspective and brings fresh blood to your head.
+One of my favorite yoga poses that’s extra challenging on the water.
+Headstands flip your perspective and bring fresh blood to your head.
 I love seeing the water and sky upside-down and feel the freedom of floating with my legs over my head.
+For more experienced yogis, the headstand on a board is a fun and challenging pose to try in your next stand up paddle board yoga class!

 Backbends lengthen your spine, open your chest, stretch your abdomen and help lift your mood.
-This is an awesome pose to do when you’re feeling a bit down.
+This is an awesome pose to do when you’re feeling a bit down and just want to feel comfortable doing a relaxing pose.

 Meet Our SUP Yoga Guru

 Helen Cloots is a personal wellness consultant and one of the finest yoga instructors in San Diego.
-Helen has her own website, Balancing Wellness, dedicated to a more balanced way of living.
 Originally from Texas, Helen’s passion for being outdoors has led her down the path of paddle board yoga instruction.
+Check out Helen’s website, Balancing Wellness, for more information and tips on how to achieve a more balanced way of living.

 Choosing the Best Paddle Board for Yoga

-There are numerous stand up paddle boards on the market specifically for yoga, but we have found that inflatable boards make an excellent choice for many reasons compared to a hard board.
+There are numerous stand up paddle boards specifically designed for yoga.
+After trying various types of SUP boards, we have found that inflatable boards are an excellent choice for many reasons compared to a hard board.

-Our Lotus SUP yoga board packs down to the size of a sleeping bag, making it easy to store in your car or trunk.
+Our Lotus women’s paddle board packs down to the size of a sleeping bag, making it easy to store in your car or trunk.
 Plus, the slight give from the inflatable construction helps reduce soreness while posing.
-Check out our other paddle boards that can be used for yoga.
+Check out our selection of SUP yoga boards.

 As a general rule of thumb, as long as the paddle board you are using is wide and stable enough to comfortably support your weight while standing on flat water you should be fine.